To be eligible for licensure renewal, a licensee must:

 (d) An application for licensure renewal not received within the time required under paragraph (b), but received on or before the expiration date, must be accompanied by a late fee in addition to the renewal fee specified by section 148.6445.

-(e) Licensure renewals received after the expiration date shall not be accepted and persons seeking licensed status must comply with the requirements of section 148.6425.
+(e) Licensure renewals received after the expiration date must comply with the requirements of section 148.6425.

-At least 60 calendar days before the expiration date in subdivision 2, the board shall mail a renewal notice to the licensee's last known address on file with the board.
-The notice must include an application for licensure renewal and notice of fees required for renewal.
+At least 60 days before the expiration date in subdivision 2, the board must send or transmit a renewal notice to the licensee.
+The notice must include information about accessing the license renewal and fee schedule.
 The licensee's failure to receive notice does not relieve the licensee of the obligation to meet the renewal deadline and other requirements for licensure renewal.

 Official Publication of the State of Minnesota